bids-standard/bids-specification/src/02-common-principles.md

 See [Appendix V](99-appendices/05-units.md) for a list of standard units and prefixes.
-Note also that for the *formatting* of SI units, the [CMIXF-12](https://people.csail.mit.edu/jaffer/MIXF/CMIXF-12) convention for encoding units is REQUIRED.
+Note also that for the *formatting* of SI units, the [CMIXF-12](https://people.csail.mit.edu/jaffer/MIXF/CMIXF-12) convention for encoding units is RECOMMENDED.
 CMIXF provides a consistent system for all units and prefix symbols with only basic characters, avoiding symbols that can cause text encoding problems; for example the CMIXF formatting for "micro volts" is `uV`, "degrees Celsius" is `oC` and "Ohm" is `Ohm`.
 See [Appendix V](99-appendices/05-units.md) for more information.

 For additional rules, see below: